ArnoldUK/Faux86-remake/README.md

 # Faux86-remake
-This is an improved and updated version of Faux86 XT PC Emulator.
+A portable, open-source 8086/8088 Emulator for Win32 and bare metal ARM Raspberry Pi.
-A portable, open-source 8086 Emulator for Win32 and bare metal ARM Raspberry Pi.
+Faux86-remake is based on the Fake86 and XTulator 8086/8088 emulators by Mike Chambers and James Howard.
+Most of the code has been updated and re-written in C++ but the core CPU emulation remains mostly the same.

 ## Current Status